 - Other categories as determined by Thai Immigration

-You should note that the list of required documents for the application depends on the category under which the application is made.
+You should note that the list of required documents for the residence permit application depends on the category under which the application is made.

 Once your application for Thai Permanent Residency is approved, a residence blue book is issued to you.
 You must then register your place of residence in Thailand at the local Amphur and obtain a house card.
 A week after the receipt of your residence certificate you can then apply for an alien book (red book) at the local police station, which is the equivalent of the Thai national ID card.
 You must re-register there every year.

 The Residency Permit itself never expires unless revoked.
 To be able to leave the country and return to Thailand, however, requires you to apply for a re-entry permit (endorsement).

 You can file an application to become a Thai naturalized citizen after holding Permanent Resident status in Thailand for 10 consecutive years.